 Did you check if you need visas in advance?

-Do you have any essential vaccinations? ( most come under the heading of “Non-Essential”, for us)
+Do you have any essential vaccinations? ( some come under the heading of “Non-Essential”, for us)

 Did you tell you bank you’re travelling and tell them which countries.
 You don’t want your money supply to be cut off.

 Do you have spare bank cards in case of disasters?